-Considering all the blocks in the CNTRL simulations, 43 % of their air masses experience heating of more than 2 K in 3 days, and the median heating along the heated trajectories is 11 K, with a wide range of $\Delta\theta$ up to 45 K for individual trajectories (not shown).
-10 % of the heated trajectories are classified as WCBs.
-In the NOLH simulations, the LH contribution is not entirely removed (cf. method section), but reduced to 15 % and a net diabatic cooling of -3 to -4 K in the median dominates the entire evolution of the blocks (dashed lines in Fig. 10b).
-The remaining 15 % of heated trajectories experience only weak heating of 3 K in the median (not shown), and only 2 % fulfill the WCB criterion.
+Considering all the blocks in the CNTRL simulations, 43 % of their air masses experience heating of more than 2 K in 3 d, and the median heating along the heated trajectories is 11 K, with a wide range of $\Delta\theta$ up to 45 K for individual trajectories (not shown).
+A total of 10 % of the heated trajectories are classified as WCBs.
+In the NOLH simulations, the LH contribution is not entirely removed (see method section) but reduced to 15 %, and a net diabatic cooling of -3 to -4 K in the median dominates the entire evolution of the blocks (dashed lines in Fig. 10b).
+The remaining 15 % of heated trajjectories experience only weak heating of 3 K in the median (not shown), and only 2 % fulfill the WCB criterion.

-Comparing the evolution of block intensity and spatial extent between CNTRL and NOLH in Fig. 10c,d shows that LH leads to more intense and larger blocks (in all cases) with an extended lifetime (Thor maintenance).
-In the CNTRL simulations, blocking ridges intensify more rapidly during their early growth phase (days 1 - 4) and upper-level PV anomalies are thus stronger and spatially more extended compared to their counterparts without LH.
+Comparing the evolution of block intensity and spatial extent between CNTRL and NOLH, Fig. 10c and d show that LH leads to more intense and larger blocks (in all cases) with an extended lifetime (Thor maintenance).
+In the CN-TRL simulations, blocking ridges intensify more rapidly during their early growth phase (days 1-4), and upper-level PV anomalies are thus stronger and spatially more extended compared to their counterparts without LH.
 However, the experiments indicate a large case-to-case variability with respect to the sensitivity of the block to LH.
-Without LH, the Thor onset (red lines) and Cold spell (yellow lines) blocks develop later with a delay of about 1 and 4 days respectively, because the first ridge amplification is too weak.
-Only, later, when a secondary upstream cyclone is approaching (at days 4 - 5 for Thor onset and at day 6 for Cold spell, indicated by the second maxima in the LH contribution/diabatic heating for the CNTRL simulations), does the anomaly in NOLH become stronger, even reaching similar blocking intensities to CNTRL (around day 7), though smaller in extent.
-Likewise, the Russia block (violet lines) has a delayed onset and a slower amplification without LH, but has a similar intensity at day 7 as the CNTRL block, which begins to decay after attaining peak intensity around day 4.
-The Canada block has its onset at the same time in both CNTRL and NOLH simulations (green lines), however the ridge does not further amplify in NOLH and differences in intensity and spatial extent between NOLH and CNTRL increase with model integration time.
-The Thor maintenance block (blue lines), which starts as an intense and large-scale anticyclonic anomaly in both CNTRL and NOLH simulations, experiences a quick reduction in amplitude without LH, and dissipates 4 days earlier than the CNTRL block.
+Without LH, the Thor onset (red lines) and Cold spell (yellow lines) blocks develop later with a delay of about 1 and 4 d, respectively, because the first ridge amplification is too weak.
+Only later, when a secondary upstream cyclone is approaching (at days 4-5 for Thor onset and at day 6 for Cold spell, indicated by the second maxima in the LH contribution/diabatic heat-